felselva/swfw/REFERENCE.md

 	SWFW_BACKEND_WAYLAND,
 	SWFW_BACKEND_WINDOWS,
 	SWFW_BACKEND_COCOA,
-	SWFW_BACKEND_WEB,
+	SWFW_BACKEND_WEB
 };
 ```

-The type used to indicated the context backend.
+The type used to indicate the context backend.

 On Windows, Mac OS X and Web: